Capitalization of Job Titles

 Pop Quiz Answers

-Only No. 3 should be changed: Sam Woo, finance director, delivered our third-quarter projections.
+2. Sam Woo, our finance director, delivered our third-quarter projections.
+(CORRECT)

 Posted on Thursday, January 25, 2007, at 12:14 am